A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Fisher information formula for Lyapunov exponents

 \subsection{Relation to Baxendale's relative entropy formula}

+This section is purely for exposition purposes to highlight the connection between the Fisher information identity in Proposition \ref{prop:FI-gen-intro} and the relative entropy formula \eqref{eq:RE}.
+Readers who are not interested may skip to Section \ref{sec:Hor}.

-In this section we give a formal argument of the Fisher information identity using the proper analogue of the relative entropy formula \eqref{eq:RE}, measuring the \emph{degree to which the degeneracy} \eqref{furstDegen} fails to hold.
-We already have given a complete proof above, this section is simply a way to get some additional intuition regarding the meaning behind Proposition \ref{prop:FI-gen-intro}.
-Hence, in this section we do not endeavor to give a complete proof, furthermore, for technical simplicity in this section we only consider the case in which $M$ is compact (still with no boundary).
+In this section we give an argument of the Fisher information identity from the relative entropy formula \eqref{eq:RE} measuring the \emph{degree to which the degeneracy} \eqref{furstDegen} fails to hold.
+We already have given a complete proof above, and so our purpose here is provide some additional intuition behind the meaning of Proposition \ref{prop:FI-gen-intro}.
+For this reason, we will not provide results in their full generality, and for technical simplicity we only consider the case in which $M$ is compact and boundaryless (recall that Proposition \ref{prop:FI-gen-intro} holds for noncompact $M$).